jaconey/psp/README.md

 Since that all data are serialized in JSON format, it is easy to convert them into other representations.

 A example script that parse and output the result to DOT format is included in the source code.
-Some one have been using the result on a website, which is drawed by [D3 Javascript liberary] [1]
+Some one have been using the result on a website, which is drawed by [D3.js] [1]
 [1]: http://d3js.org/ "D3 Javascript liberary"

 Reference
 ------------------
-There are similar projects on github which are awesome, such as: bos/statprof.py
+There are similar projects on github, such as: [bos/statprof.py](https://github.com/bos/statprof.py)